Tap the text to show or hide reading controls.

 Seraphina’s brow twitched.

-She must have been expecting me to be startled by the return of the eldest daughter who had been away from the house for so long.
+She must have expected me to be startled by the return of the eldest daughter who’d been gone from the house so long.
+But I’d known she was back for a while now.

 “You’ve already greeted me, haven’t you.”